 Plus, when you attach a great message like the birth of Jesus to it, you’ve got an amazingly simple, and educational, Advent craft!

 Speaking of, I have got to get a grip and start getting together our own toddler Christmas crafts!

 I love that this manger craft for kids uses things that you probably already have laying around your house, and it’s also really versatile!
 We list yellow and brown yarn in the instructions, but if you don’t have it on hand, create your own masterpiece using the colors of your choice!

 Don’t have a hole punch?
 Use a pencil!
 Ran out of glue?
 Use a stapler or even tape.
 Be creative!

 Manger Christmas Craft Detailed Instructions:

 Before you begin, you’ll need to print out the Manger Paper Plate Lacing PDF.
-It’s absolutely free and you can find it in our shop.
+It’s absolutely free in our shop.
 It gives you the outline of baby Jesus and the star, so you don’t have to freehand it.
 Simple, right?